liferay/liferay-docs/discover/deployment/articles/02-securing-liferay/06-token-based-authentication.markdown

 **User token name:** Set equal to the name of the token.
 This will be retrieved from the specified location.

-Liferay Portal's token-based SSO authentication mechanism is highly flexible and compatible with any SSO solution which can provide it with a valid Liferay user's screen name or email address.
+@product@'s token-based SSO authentication mechanism is highly flexible and compatible with any SSO solution which can provide it with a valid Liferay user's screen name or email address.
 These include Shibboleth and SiteMinder.